-The adapter's Setup Wizard will guide you through the installation procedures for Windows 7, Windows Vista, and Windows XP.
-The procedures in different systems are quite similar, therefore here takes the procedures in Windows 7 for example.
+The adapter's Setup Wizard will guide you through the installation procedures for Windows XP, Windows Vista, Windows 7 and Windows 8.
+The procedures in different systems are quite similar, therefore here we use the procedures in Windows 7 as an example.

-Insert the Resource CD into your CD-ROM drive and then select model TL-WN725N on the window that pops up (as shown in the below Figure 2-3).
+Insert the Resource CD into your CD-ROM drive and then select model TL-WDN4800 on the window that pops up (as shown in the below Figure 2-3).
 There will be a menu including: Install Driver&Utility and User Guide.
 Click Install Driver&Utility to begin.